SilviaSaverino/readersangle-Front-end/README.md

 - Genre Selection: Users can select the genre of the book from a dropdown menu.
 The available genre options include Fiction, Non-Fiction, Mystery, Fantasy, Romance, Thriller, Biography, Poetry, Children, and Cookbooks.

--Book Synopsis: A text area is available for users to write a brief synopsis or description of the book.
+- Book Synopsis: A text area is available for users to write a brief synopsis or description of the book.
 This field allows users to provide additional context and entice other readers.

 - Image Upload: Users can upload an image related to the book.
 By clicking on the designated area or tapping on it, users can select an image file from their device.
 The selected image will be displayed, providing visual representation of the book.